 Conducting - Instrumental: An audition or

-videotape of a recent performance is required to be approved by the
+videotape of a recent performance is required.
+In addition, the

 instrumental conducting faculty of the School of Music.